David extension of circle homeomorphisms, welding, mating, and removability: David welding

-Recall that by condition \eqref{condition:uv}, $f$ and $g$ have conformal extensions in open neighborhoods of the arcs $\arc{(a_k,a_{k+1})}$ and $\arc{(b_k,b_{k+1})}$, $k\in \{0,\dots,r\}$, respectively.
-The \textit{conformal mateability} of $f$ and $g$ in this theorem means that there exist a Jordan curve $J$, a partition of $J$ into open arcs $J_k$, and a map $R$ that is analytic in an open neighborhood $W_k$ of $J_k$, $k\in \{0,\dots,r\}$, such that $R$ is conjugate to $f$ on $W_k\cap \Int(J)$ and conjugate to $g$ on $W_k\cap \Ext(J)$; here $\Int(J)$ and $\Ext(J)$ denote the interior and exterior open regions of the Jordan curve $J$, respectively.
-The map $R$ need not be defined in the entire sphere, although it might extend analytically to open sets that are larger than $W_k$.
+Recall that by condition \eqref{condition:uv}, $f$ (respectively, $g$) has conformal extensions in open neighborhoods of the arcs $\arc{(a_k,a_{k+1})}$, $k\in \{0,\dots,r\}$ (respectively, $\arc{(b_i,b_{i+1})}$, $i\in\{0,\cdots, s\}$).
+The \textit{conformal mateability} of $f$ and $g$ in this theorem means that there exist a Jordan curve $J$, a partition of $J$ into open arcs $J_0,\cdots,J_l$, and a map $R$ that is analytic in an open neighborhood $W_m$ of $J_m$, $m\in \{0,\dots,l\}$, such that $R$ is conformally conjugate to $f$ on $W_m\cap \Int J $ and conformally conjugate to $g$ on $W_m\cap \Ext J$; here $\Int J$ and $\Ext J$ denote the interior and exterior open regions of the Jordan curve $J$, respectively.
+The map $R$ need not be defined in the entire sphere, although it might extend analytically to open sets that are larger than $W_m$.
 However, the proof given below shows that if $f$ and $g$ are restrictions of Blaschke products, then the map $R$ that realizes the mating is analytic everywhere and hence it is rational.

-\begin{proof} By Lemma \ref{lemma:expansive_conjugate_fg} $h$ extends to a homeomorphism of $\mathbb S^1$, conjugating $f$ to $g$.
-Let $P(z)$ be the map $z\mapsto z^d$ or $z\mapsto \br z^d$, depending on whether $f$ and $g$ are orientation-preserving or orientation-reversing, respectively.
+\begin{proof} Let $P(z)$ be the map $z\mapsto z^d$ or $z\mapsto \br z^d$, depending on whether $f$ and $g$ are orientation-preserving or orientation-reversing, respectively.
 By Theorem \ref{theorem:extension_special_case} there exist orientation-preserving homeomorphisms $h_i\colon \mathbb S^1\to \mathbb S^1$, $i\in \{1,2\}$, that conjugate $P$ to $f$ and $g$, respectively, and have David extensions in $\D$.
 Note that $h_2$ and $h\circ h_1$ conjugate $P$ to $g$.
 By the uniqueness part in property \ref{theorem:expansive_conjugate}, we may precompose $h_2$ with a rotation so that it agrees with $h\circ h_1$.
-This will guarantee that the point $a_k$ is mated with $b_k=h(a_k)$ for each $k\in \{0,\dots,r\}$, through the construction below.
+This will guarantee that each $x\in\mathbb{S}^1$ is mated with $y=h(x)$ through the construction below.

 We define a Beltrami coefficient $\mu$ in the sphere as follows.
 In $\D$ we let $\mu$ be the pullback of the standard complex structure under the David homeomorphism $h_1$.
 In $\widehat{\C}\setminus \br{\D}$ we let $\mu$ the pullback of the standard complex structure under map $\widetilde h_2=(1/\br z)\circ h_2\circ (1/\br z)$.
 By Proposition \ref{prop:david_qc_invariance} (i) and (ii) (which also hold in the orientation-reversing setting), this map is a David homeomorphism.
 Therefore, $\mu$ is a David coefficient on $\widehat{\C}$.